Understanding the cancer experience when you’re a caregiver

 If the patient is expected to live only a few months, hospice may be a good option.
 Hospice care is intended to relieve discomfort and make the patient better able to enjoy the time they have.
 In most cases, hospice is given at home and requires that the patient have a primary caregiver.
-Having hospice staff on call 24/7 can make it easier for you to know whom to call when the patient has a new problem or a symptom that’s not relieved.
-Hospice also provides emotional and spiritual support for the family and caregiver.
-You may wish to talk with the hospice nurse or chaplain about coming to a family meeting to talk about the new goals of care and how the hospice staff will work with you.
-It’s helpful if the patient is able to attend.
-For more on hospice and how it works, see our document called Hospice Care.
+For more on hospice and how it works, see Hospice Care.

 If there are children in the family, it’s important for them to understand what’s going on.
-For ideas on talking with children and teens, see our document called Helping Children With Cancer in the Family: Dealing With Terminal Illness.
+For ideas on talking with children and teens, see Helping Children With Cancer in the Family: Dealing With Terminal Illness.

 As you work with the patient and help make the most of the rest of his or her life, it’s normal to feel sad and even start to grieve at the thought of losing your loved one.
-You will want to continue with your circle of support and any spiritual outlets you have.
+You’ll want to continue with your circle of support and any spiritual outlets you have.
 A support group or mental health professional may also help as you go through this time.
-You can find out more in our document called Coping With the Loss of a Loved One.
+You can find out more in Coping With the Loss of a Loved One.

 Dionne-Odom JN.
 Hull JG, Martin MY, et al. Associations between advanced cancer patients' survival and family caregiver presence and burden.
 Cancer Med.
 10 Feb 2016.